jesford/bulwark/README.md

     append_a_df(df, df2)
 ```

-See [examples](https://bulwark.readthedocs.io/en/latest/examples.html) to see more advanced usage.
+See [examples](https://bulwark.readthedocs.io/en/latest/examples.html) for more advanced usage.

 ## Contributing